 Where an investment is lumpy, one cannot legitimately infer from the existence of excess capacity alone that the investment is not "used and useful."
 The excess capacity that is characteristic at the time of inauguration of lumpy plant or equipment is useful-indeed, it is in use.
 The purpose of that investment may not be to produce output immediately, although that may happen.
 Rather, the investment is intended to smooth the course of adaptation of plant capacity to the expected intertemporal trajectory of demand and, in that process, to keep down cost to the customer.
 In that role, the excess capacity is currently used.
 When investment is lumpy, such capacity is not only used and useful; it is an inescapable part of the requirements for efficiency in the investment and production process.
-A regulator's failure to recognize this role of new capacity can ultimately harm the consumer.9
+A regulator's failure to recognize this role of new capacity can ultimately harm the consumer.

-The construction of capacity that appears currently to be excessive, and on that ground seems on the surface not to be used and useful, in actuality provides consumers a valuable option in addition to a possible saving of direct construction or operating cost.10 In effect, consumers (that is, ratepayers) pay something extra today to avoid having to pay substantially higher prices in the future if a shortage of generation or transmission capacity should eventuate.
+The construction of capacity that appears currently to be excessive, and on that ground seems on the surface not to be used and useful, in actuality provides consumers a valuable option in addition to a possible saving of direct construction or operating cost.
+The option value of capacity in a network industry is well recognized and plays an important role in rate design-notably in two-part tariffs in which the fixed component compensates for the option value of capacity and the variable component compensates for actual capacity usage, as measured in throughput, kilowatts, minute of use, and the like.
+In effect, consumers (that is, ratepayers) pay something extra today to avoid having to pay substantially higher prices in the future if a shortage of generation or transmission capacity should eventuate.